The Complete Old School New Body Review

 People are either pounding weights that are just too heavy or pumping a high volume of light ones.
 The people using these standard methods are prone to injury and often don’t make lasting positive effects to their body and health according to the authors of the program.

 The program isn’t one that lasts for some scheduled period of time.
 Instead it has a series of F4X workouts that can be followed in any sequence to help you achieve your ideal physique.
 This is true whether its your goal to tone-up, build lean muscle, or strike a balance somewhere in between.
 The program is designed to be a lifestyle change for the better.
+There is a lot of information to go through, but I will cover everything in this Old School New Body review.
+I mean everything.

 Who Are Steve And Becky Holman?